arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What is an Anti-corruption Layer?
 * Could you write a Thread-Safe Singleton class?
 * Could you implement Objects in terms of Higher Order Functions, and vice-versa?
-* Show with an example that global objects are evil.
 * The ability to change implementation without affecting clients is called Data Abstraction.
 Produce and example violating this property, then fix it.
 * Write a snippet of code violating the DRY principle.
 Then, fix it.
 * How would you deal with Dependency Hell?
 * Why is goto evil?
-* Suppose the system you are working on does not support transactionality.
-How would you implement it from scratch?

 ####[[↑]](#toc) <a name='design'>Questions about Code Design:</a>